 Iris USA was the first company to bring clear storage containers to the American market 25 years ago.
-The Japanese parent company Iris Ohyama now has facilities in Wisconsin, Texas, and Arizona, with a Pennsylvania facility expected to open soon.
+The Japanese parent company Iris Ohyama now has facilities in Wisconsin, Texas, Pennsylvania, and Arizona.
 The company manufactures home goods, small appliances, and pet products.

 Sterilite Corporation began in 1939 when Tupperware inventor Earl Tupper partnered with Saul and Edward Stone, who manufactured shoe heels.
 At the time, shoe heels were made with wood, and the partnership took advantage of new technology to make plastic heels.
 The company branched out to manufacture plastic personal articles during World War II, and is now the largest plastic home goods company in North America.

 Store storage bins that are full simply by stacking them.
 Put bins with the heaviest and least delicate items on the bottom.
 Bins that are the same brand and size should stack very securely.
 If you’re stacking bins of different sizes or brands, ensure they are stable.
 Empty storage bins nest together for compact storage until you need them again.